drvinceknight/rsd/src/chs/01-command-line.md

 Most command line tools allow for command tab completion.
 This means you can start typing the first few letters of a file or a directory and press tab which will complete the rest.
 This is a very useful tool to ensure you don't make mistakes when typing.

-Try it!
+You can also use the up/down arrow keys to cycle through your previous commands.
+This also helps avoid repetitive typing.